jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Si/PSM.rst

 * Each PSM arm is attached to the :ref:`SUJ <suj_si>` using 4 long bolts and grooves
-* The arm can be tilted forward
+* The arm can be tilted forward (on Si SUJ; 45 degrees for PSM1 and PSM2, 15 degrees for PSM3)
 * 7 motorized degrees of freedom, 7 actuators with optical encoders
-* All motors are located in the first 2 links and use cable transmission
+* All motors are located in the first 2 links.
+The first two links use a mix of gears and belts.
+The last five joints use cable transmission
 * All actuators have digital potentiometers, used for both homing and safety checks
 * 3 electric brakes on the first 3 joints to prevent the arm from